-Beware of scam surveys and offers misusing household names
+Beware of scam surveys and fake free offers

-While many online surveys are legitimate and may be backed by some reward, the Australian Competition and Consumer Commission and Woolworths have received an increased number of complaints about possible scams misusing the Woolworths name and logo, going under such titles as 'Customer Satisfaction Survey to get $50'.
+While many online surveys are legitimate and may be backed by some reward, the Australian Competition and Consumer Commission and Woolworths continue to receive complaints about possible scams misusing the Woolworths name and logo, going under such titles as 'Get a free $50 Woolworths voucher' or 'Customer Satisfaction Survey'.

 Scams such as these often ask people to provide credit card or other personal details, which criminals can use to commit identity theft and other fraud.